TITLE Electronics Department Manager

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Manages the Computer Connection Department by understanding product lines and selecting merchandise for sale, being available to provide information and service to customers, assuring an attractive display of product, and monitoring sales and inventory to prevent losses.
+1. Manages the Computer Connection and School, Office, and Art Supply departments by understanding product lines and selecting merchandise for sale, being available to provide information and service to customers, assuring an attractive display of product, and monitoring sales and inventory to prevent losses.

-3. Manages the workforce in BearHouse Entertainment and the Computer Connection department by selecting, scheduling, disciplining, and overseeing personnel, as well as providing training on new products when necessary.
+2. Manages the workforce in the Computer Connection department by selecting, scheduling, disciplining, and overseeing personnel, as well as providing training on new products when necessary.

-5. Oversees, troubleshoots, and maintains the Bookstore’s technology systems including the Point-of-Sale system, employee computers, four servers, and the video surveillance system and serves as the liaison with vendors for equipment installation and maintenance, banks for credit card authorization issues, etc.
+4. Oversees, troubleshoots, and maintains the Bookstore’s technology systems including the Point-of-Sale system, employee computers, and the video surveillance system and serves as the liaison with vendors for equipment installation and maintenance, banks for credit card authorization issues, etc.

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.